Zhang Wuji: Fictional character biography

-Although Zhou Zhiruo is in love with Zhang Wuji, she has no choice but to turn against him because she is bound by an oath she made to her martial arts master, Abbess Miejue of the Emei School, who hates anyone related to the Ming Cult.
+Although Zhou Zhiruo is in love with Zhang Wuji, she has no choice but to turn against him because she is bound by an oath she made to her martial arts master, Miejue of the Emei Sect, who hates anyone related to the Ming Cult.
 Before her death, Miejue devises a vicious scheme for Zhou Zhiruo to seize the Dragon-Slaying Saber and Heaven-Reliant Sword by exploiting Zhang Wuji's love for her apprentice.
 Zhou Zhiruo secretly carries out this plan and attempts to push the blame to Zhao Min.
 Later, she turns vicious after Zhang Wuji publicly embarrasses her by abandoning her for Zhao Min just as she and Zhang Wuji are about to be married.

-Zhao Min is a Mongol princess and formerly Zhang Wuji's arch-rival as she keeps thwarting his plans to improve the Ming Cult's relations with the "orthodox" schools.
-However, Zhang Wuji still succeeds in gaining the trust of nearly all the "orthodox" schools.
+Zhao Min is a Mongol princess and formerly Zhang Wuji's arch-rival as she keeps thwarting his plans to improve the Ming Cult's relations with the "orthodox" sects.
+However, Zhang Wuji still succeeds in gaining the trust of nearly all the "orthodox" sects.
 Although they start off on opposing sides, they gradually fall in love, and Zhao Min reluctantly turns against her fellow Mongols to help Zhang Wuji.

-Towards the end of the novel, Zhang Wuji saves Xie Xun, who has been captured, and exposes the truth behind the causes of the conflicts between the Ming Cult and the "orthodox" schools.
-He becomes a key figure in leading the wulin and rebel forces to overthrow the Mongol-led Yuan dynasty, but decides to retire from the wulin after mistakenly believing that the Ming Cult's members are plotting to betray him.
+Towards the end of the novel, Zhang Wuji saves Xie Xun, who has been captured, and exposes the truth behind the causes of the conflicts between the Ming Cult and the "orthodox" sects.
+He becomes a key figure in leading the wulin and rebel forces to overthrow the Yuan dynasty, but decides to retire from the wulin after mistakenly believing that the Ming Cult's members are plotting to betray him.
 He decides that Zhao Min is his true love and they leave to lead a reclusive life far away from society.

 Jin Yong's evaluation of Zhang Wuji

-In the afterword of the novel, the author Jin Yong explains that Zhang Wuji has less heroic traits compared to Guo Jing and Yang Guo, the protagonists of the first two books in the Condor Trilogy, and he has a fair share of strengths and weaknesses.
+In the afterword of the novel, Jin Yong explains that Zhang Wuji has less heroic traits compared to Guo Jing and Yang Guo, the protagonists of the first two books in the Condor Trilogy, and he has a fair share of strengths and weaknesses.
 His personality is strongly influenced by social factors and people around him, and he has no chance of escaping from harsh reality most of the time.
 Although he chooses Zhao Min in the end, his love life is in a mess as he is very indecisive on which of the four maidens he truly loves.
 He may be a formidable martial artist just like Guo Jing and Yang Guo, but he is not suited to lead a martial arts school.
 On a personal level, he is sincere and self-sacrificing towards his followers, but he lacks the ambition and decisiveness that would enable him to remain in power.
 In fact, he only becomes the Ming Cult's leader because he is eager to please his followers, who insist that he leads them after he saves their lives.
-In general, he is a pacifist and desires to lead his life orderly like his grand-teacher Zhang Sanfeng.